Click plan to view in Google Maps

 big mansions only to have to drive by this shabby area

-in order to get to their front gates, so Montgomery and
+in order to get to their palatial estates, so Montgomery and

-was to be in charge of buying the houses.
-By all acounts
+was to be in charge of buying the houses, but by all accounts

 antagonizing all the other owners so that no one else

 would sell to him.
-Montgomery then purchased the single
+Montgomery then personally took charge

-of the bulk of the venture.
-He was much more subtle in
+of the bulk of the venture, was much more subtle in

 his methods, including the use of strangers who acted

-fixed up the dwellings and used the community to house
+He fixed up the dwellings and used them to house

-of barns or stables were built for the horses, and a
+of additional small barns or stables were built for the horses, and a

 stone duplex tenant house was built near the center of

-Banjotown, with the original lane now being diverted
+Banjo Town, with the original lane now being shortened and diverted

-it.
-This house was built identical to another tenant
+the new stone duplex.
+This structure was built identical to three other tenant

 Around 1929 Montgomery